There are dozens of ways to make extra money using your smartphone, but the Field Agent® app is one of the best I’ve encountered.

 Buy & Try

 A Buy & Try Field Agent job is exactly what it sounds like; you purchase a specific product at a retailer, use it for a prescribed period of time, and then answer questions about your experience with the product in question.
+Oftentimes a followup job will be offered in which you are offered $2 to share your feedback with your friends on Facebook (if they like your answers, that is).

 Field Agent Scavenger Hunts ask you to find specific products and then answer questions/take pictures about those products and their placement in stores.
 These may be non-food or food items (like cookies, refrigerated juices, soft drinks and the like).
 Assuming you don’t already have the product in question at your home, Field Agent notes where the product in question may be found.
 Most often you’ll be looking in national chain supermarkets, grocery stores or drug stores.